 He started with Eastwood in our Charlotte division as an Associate Builder in June of 2013.
 Today, he holds the rank of builder and also holds his General Contractor license.
 At Eastwood Homes, a “builder” manages all the trade vendors that work on the construction of a home.
 They also meet regularly with homeowners and our New Home Specialists to ensure a smooth building process.

 In our busiest season, James might manage the construction of nearly 30 homes at once!
 That means busy days for our builders, including James, who starts his day usually around 7:30 when he arrives on his job site to meet with trade vendors and review their schedules.
 Throughout the day, he’s checking in with those vendors to make sure everything is running smoothly.
-He’s also walking the homes he’s overseeing multiple times a day and meeting with home buyers weekly to provide status updates and to give them walk-through orientations to their new homes.
+He’s also viewing the homes he’s overseeing multiple times a day and meets with home buyers weekly to provide status updates and to give them orientations to their new homes.

 There are certainly challenges our builders face with such a busy workload.
 He says being organized is key to juggling a hectic schedule, as is being proactive instead of reactive.

 “Just get it fixed,” he said.
 “If I see a minor tweak or issue that needs correcting, I take a picture of it and email about it then instead of waiting.
 Just take care of it then."